sagnikbanerjee15/Corn_vs_PS/README.md

 Extract read alignments that map to the PS genome using samtools and custom python script.
-Generate genome guided assembly using PsiCLASS and also with Stringtie2 Merged annotations from PsiCLASS and Stringtie2 ((13043 genes and 32836 transcripts)
+Generate genome guided assembly using PsiCLASS and also with Stringtie2 Merged annotations from PsiCLASS and Stringtie2 (13043 genes and 32836 transcripts) using gffcompare These are all PS IA16 genes and transcripts